jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/Configuration-Management.md

 Configuration Management-Resource Pool from the navigation bar

 i.
-Method one: quick import, select the product line to be imported in the Service Tree, click “Quick Import” button, select the Region of the Virtual Machine on the Import page, select the Virtual Machine needed.
+Method one: quick import, select the product line to be imported in the Service Tree, click "Quick Import" button, select the Region of the Virtual Machine on the Import page, select the Virtual Machine needed.

 ii.
 Method two: batch import, select the product line to be imported in the Service Tree, enter the correct Machine information according to the provided import template, then click OK.